wifinigel/wiperf/mkdocs/docs/probe_prepare.md

 (__Note:__ *This wireless configuration is only used when the WLAN Pi is flipped in to wiperf mode, not for standard (classic mode) wireless connectivity*)

+!!!
+Note
+    If you'd like to fix the AP that the probe associates with, check out [this note](adv_fixed_bssid.md)

 At this point, the pre-requisite activities for the WLAN Pi are complete.
 Next, move on to the [probe configuration](probe_configure.md).

 ## Raspberry Pi

 ### Software Image
 I would strongly recommend starting with a fresh image using the latest and greatest Raspberry Pi OS (previously called Raspbian): [https://www.raspberrypi.org/downloads/raspberry-pi-os/](https://www.raspberrypi.org/downloads/raspberry-pi-os/){target=_blank}.
-I would also recommend that you use the "headless", Lite version of Raspberry Pi OS rather than the desktop version (this is mainly as I have not tested with the desktop version and am not sure if there will be any resource issues.)
+I would also recommend that you use the "headless", Lite version of Raspberry Pi OS rather than the desktop version (this is mainly as I have not tested with the desktop version and am not sure if there will be any resource or package conflict issues.)

 __Note:__ *A Python version of 3.6 or greater is required to wiperf.
 The Python version installed as part of the distribution you are using used must be Python 3.6 or higher (check with ```python3 -V```).
 Going with a recent RPi image is strongly advised to ensure this requirement is met*